 Recipe Questions

-Can you make scalloped potatoes ahead?
+Can you make cheesy potatoes ahead?

-What’s the difference between scalloped potatoes and au gratin potatoes?
+What’s the difference between scalloped potatoes, au gratin potatoes and cheesy potatoes?

 Did you make this recipe?
 I would love it if you left a comment or review!
 Be sure to sign up for the email list and follow “A Weekend Cook” on Pinterest and my Facebook page.